 This is especially true when dating.
 People want to avoid awkward moments, so they mask their true intentions with niceties.
 Most people want to avoid hurting others’ feelings so they tell “white lies”.

 Some cultures use more direct language but here in America, our language is filled with indirect and implied language in order to reduce awkward situations and appear more polite and agreeable.
 So, it’s important to think about others’ thinking to figure out people’s true intentions.

-After you show these commercials, use examples like this to keep the conversation going about the need to think about others’ thinking:
+After you show these commercials (use dating video only for older student), use examples like this to keep the conversation going about the need to think about others’ thinking:

 This is a conversation that happens on a regular basis in my home.
 My husband gets a lot of practice thinking about my thinking just to figure out what’s for dinner!
 The implied language is in parentheses.

 Me: I doesn’t matter.
 (It does matter)

 Husband: We could make hamburgers.